LOADING ...

 recapitulation of all opinions, and an analysis of the more

-sublime but not further. now another plain fact.
+sublime but not further.
+Have now plain fact.
 Any man of

-mechanical talents may, from the of Paracelus or Jacob Behmen,
+talents may, from the writings of Paracelus or Jacob Behmen,

-produce ten thousand volumes of value with Swedenborg's, and from
+produce ten thousand volumes of equal value with Swedenborg's, and

-those of Dante or an infinite number.
+those of or Shakespear an infinite number.
 But when he has done

-this, let him not say that he knows than his master, for he only
+this, let him not say that he knows better than his master, for he

 Videos